 The following comment was sent to the site web www.pedziran.com :

-“Referring to the broadcasted interviews of Mr H. Rouhani, the Iranian President, during his visit to the World Economic Forum in Davos (Switzerland), 22-23 January 2014, I would like to highlight some points.
+“Referring to the broadcast interviews of Mr Hassan Rouhani, the Iranian President, during his visit to the World Economic Forum in Davos, Switzerland, (WEF-Davos), 22-23 January 2014, I would like to highlight some points.
 I work in the energy sector.

 During the interviews previously made with the former Iranian President, M. Ahmadinejad, between 2009 and 2013, the reporters had skilfully challenged him with their questions.
 He was pushed to the limit and opened up his heartfelt thoughts.

 To the contrary, I found the recent interviews with Mr H. Rouhani void of substance, and prepared in advance, as if the questions were selected by the Iranian president himself.
 Furthermore, it seemed as if particular room was given to let him speak on his chosen issues, thus avoiding addressing sensitive subjects.

 WEF-Davos and Rouhani in Harmony

 Since his election in June 2013, most Western media portray Mr H. Rouhani as a reformer, open to dialogue; someone to whom it is easy to talk, and especially do business with.
 He is even compared to Mikhail Sergeivich Gorbachev.